South Korean battery makers' shares rise after $1.8 billion settlement

 Ford said in a statement on Sunday that it was pleased the battery makers had settled their differences, and that the agreement allowed Ford to focus on delivering EVs for retail and fleet customers.

-“The market sees the deal in favour of SK as the settlement amount was less than expected; some had even said it could cost up to 7 trillion won.
-Today’s stock price seems to reflect that response,” said Cho Hyun-ryul, analyst at Samsung Securities.
+“The market sees the deal in favour of SK as the settlement amount was less than expected; some had even said it could cost up to 7 trillion won,” said Cho Hyun-ryul, analyst at Samsung Securities.

-“The agreement is positive for both companies’ stock prices, by resolving the uncertainty of the lawsuit issue,” Cho added.
-“For SK in the past, the value of its battery business was less reflected in its stock price compared to competitors.
+“The agreement is positive for both companies’ stock prices, by resolving the lawsuit issue for the future,” Cho added.
+“For SK, the value of its battery business had been reflected less in its stock price versus competitors.
 However, this deal with LG could serve as leverage.”

 Shares in SK Innovation had fallen 19.7% since February, when U.S. International Trade Commission sided with LG Chem on the trade secrets case, while LG Chem shares had fallen 15.4%.